categories

 Driving patterns are examined over time to offer drivers training or warning whenever necessary.
 Managers also receive notifications regarding unsafe behavioral obstacles like driver fatigue.

-Real-life examples of IoT in automotive
+Real-Life Examples of IoT in Automotive

 Advanced Driver Assistance Systems (ADAS)